BLOGGING ABOUT NOMADIC LIFE ALONG WITH OTHER COSMIC

 Thanks for your arrival here!

-My name is Mary Ellen Telesha, and I’m a modern day nomad, living full-time in a converted mini-van.
-It has some crazy-assed ups and downs, (which I share here) but after 2 years, I’m loving it more than ever.
+My name is Mary Ellen Telesha, and I’m a modern day nomad.
+I live full-time in a converted mini-van, which you can see here and here!
+This life has some crazy-assed ups and downs, (which I share here on my website) but after over two years on the road, I’m loving it more than ever.

 This is a place to share my nomadic journey, along with some other random cosmic stuff.
 It’s pretty unstructured, and tends to be more more inspirational than practical — if you’re looking for practical guidance on the nomad life a great place to start is with Bob Well’s CheapRVLiving.

-Written during my first year on the road, here’s some of the agonies and ecstasies of nomad life.
+I wrote a book during my first year on the road, covering some of the agonies and ecstasies of nomad life.
 Not just about nomadism, but about how to navigate life’s changes without losing your mind!

 Want to know the Top Ten things nomads do differently?
 The Top Ten Things nomads talk about that aren’t appropriate in “civilized company?
 Check out:

 SO WHY WOULD SOMEONE GIVE UP THE COMFORT AND SHELTER OF TRADITIONAL STATIONARY HOUSING TO BECOME A NOMAD?